eth-brownie/brownie/docs/api-network.rst

 .. py:classmethod:: Multicall.deploy

-    Deploys an instance of ``Multicall2``, especially useful when creating fixutes for testing.
+    Deploys an instance of ``Multicall2``, especially useful when creating fixtures for testing.

     .. code-block:: python